groves/yarrgs/README.md

 Features
 ===========

-  * Converts and validates int, boolean, Enum, String, Date, File arguments.
+  * Converts and validates int, boolean, Enum, String, Date, and File arguments.
 It also converts Lists and Maps of any of the validated fields.
   * Allows arguments to required in a fixed position.
   * Collects unmatched arguments into a List of a validated type.
   * Needs minimal configuration and setup.
-  * Generates a usage string and argument description from the argument class.
+  * Generates and displays usage and help messages from the argument class automatically.

 Usage
 =====